adoboscan21/Memory-Tools-Client-Node/README.md

 ## 📖 Usage

-### Initialization and Connection
+### Initialization, Connection, and Authentication

-The `MemoryToolsClient` class allows you to connect to your MemoryTools server.
-You can configure the TLS connection in several ways.
+The `MemoryToolsClient` class allows you to connect to your MemoryTools server and **authenticate**.
+It's highly recommended to provide user credentials for most operations.

 ```javascript
 import MemoryToolsClient from "memory-tools-client";